 A Build Sheet is essentially a list of everything you need (EVERY Thing) to build a bike.
 Initially, your build sheet won’t list every single part your build will actually use.
 At this stage, you put in a wish list and see what happens when the bottom line adds up.

 Why not be precise?
 Well, you want to be as accurate as possible.
 However the purpose of this initial exercise is to give a cost estimate.
-Its entirely possible you will see that price at the bottom of the list and realize its too much.
-At that point the build sheet becomes a tool to adjust your component list to get the budget under control by choosing different parts.
+You may see that price at the bottom of the list and realize its too much.
+At that point the build sheet becomes a tool to choose different parts to get the budget under control.

 Making Your Own Copy